Path-To-Weierstrass/Path-To-Weierstrass.github.io/primes.md

 The answer is yes, and we can prove it by contradiction:

-1. Let $$n \in \mathbb{N}$$ be the smallest number such that its prime factorization is not unique.
+Let $$n \in \mathbb{N}$$ be the smallest number such that its prime factorization is not unique, we can assume this since we are working with $$\mathbb N$$ meaning there is a smallest prime number, for each property we can think of.
 Assume there are two different factorizations:
    $$
    a_1 \cdot a_2 \dots a_k = n = b_1 \cdot b_2 \dots b_p.
    $$
    Without loss of generality, assume $$a_1$$ divides $$b_1 \cdot b_2 \dots b_p$$.
 Since all $$b_i$$ are prime, it follows that $$a_1 = b_j$$ for some $$j \in \{1, \dots, p\}$$.
 We can assume $$j = 1$$ without loss of generality.
 This means that the number $$ \frac{n}{a_1} $$ has two different prime factorizations, which contradicts the assumption that $$n$$ is the smallest such number.

 Thus, the prime factorization of a number is unique.

+And with this we also have proven the ### Fundamental theorem of arithemtic